blendle/kubecrt/README.md

   * stable/factorio: https://git.io/v9Tyr
   * stable/minecraft: https://git.io/v9Tya

+You can optionally pin your chart to a specific version, by appending `:x.y.z` to the chart name.

 The Chart Configuration file can also contain templated language which is processed by [epp](https://github.com/blendle/epp).